 In order to permit maximum deductibility of compensation relating to awards of stock options and SARs, a limitation has been imposed upon the number of such awards which may be made under the LTIP.
 Specifically, no more than an aggregate of 270,000 shares of Common Stock shall be subject to stock options and SARs that are granted under the amended and restated LTIP to any one employee on or before April 24, 2005.
-A maximum of 2,700,000 shares may be awarded to all employees under the amended and restated LTIP.
+A maximum of 2,700,000 shares have been authorized for award under the amended and restated LTIP, of which 2,201,540 shares remained available for issuance as of the Record Date.